 All applicants will receive written notification after all applications have been reviewed, approximately two (2) months after the application deadline date.

-The Arts Fund Board bases its decision-making using a peer review model.
-Each application is carefully and thoroughly reviewed to ensure it meets the grant criteria and the benchmarks for:
+The Peer Reviewers will assess each application carefully and thoroughly to ensure it meets the grant criteria and the benchmarks for:

 Individuals, collectives and not-for-profit organizations practicing in any arts discipline, and living and/or working primarily in Waterloo Region, are eligible to apply for an Arts Fund grant.